coredns/deployment/systemd/README.md

 # Systemd Service File

 Use `coredns.service` as a systemd service file.
-It defaults to a coredns with a homedir of `/home/coredns` and the binary lives in `/opt/bin` and the config in `/etc/coredns/Corefile`.
+It defaults to using a "coredns" user with a homedir of `/var/lib/coredns` and the binary lives in `/usr/bin` and the config in `/etc/coredns/Corefile`.